Quantum computing quantum Monte Carlo algorithm: Numerics

-Next we consider how circuit depth (the number of operators added in ADAPT-VQE) affects our method.
-We focus on the $\mathrm{N_2}$ molecule at bond length $4.0\AA$.
-Given a fixed 10000 number of walkers, we plot the effects of energy accuracy improvement and energy variance reduction with an increasing circuit depth in Fig.~\ref{FIGURE}(c).
+Next, we consider how circuit depth (the number of operators added in ADAPT-VQE) affects the accuracy of our method.
+We focus on $\mathrm{N_2}$ at bond length $4.0\AA$.
+We plot the effects of energy accuracy improvement and energy variance reduction with an increasing circuit depth in Fig.~\ref{FIGURE}(c).
 The standard deviation is reduced by two orders from a single determinant basis (FCIQMC) to ADAPT-VQE with 24 operators (QC-FCIQMC).
 At this depth, QC-FCIQMC achieves the (pessimistically evaluated) standard deviation within the chemical accuracy using only 10000 walkers.
-Meanwhile, QC-FCIQMC also visibly outperforms ADAPT-VQE for all circuit depths.
-As shown in Fig.~\ref{FIGURE}(d), the NSI upper bound also decreases with increasing circuit depths, verifying the theoretical result.
-In Supplementary Materials, we further show that the total number of walkers needed to ensure a fixed level of variance also decreases with the circuit depth.
+Meanwhile, QC-FCIQMC also visibly outperforms ADAPT-VQE for all circuit depths, making it possible to achieve high-accuracy calculations with shallow quantum circuits.
+As shown in Fig.~\ref{FIGURE}(d), the standard deviation and the NSI upper bound both decreas with increasing circuit depths. {This verifies the usefulness of the NSI and aligns well with the theoretical prediction that one can mitigate the sign problem by finding a better initial state by allowing a deeper depth of the ADAPT-VQE algorithm.}

-We also test our QC-FCIQMC algorithm on the Hubbard model with $U/t=4$, which exhibits competitions between onsite repulsion and hopping effects.
-In Fig.~\ref{FIGURE}(e, f), we plot the energy fluctuations and walker distributions that manifest the sign problem for single determinant FCIQMC and QC-FCIQMC with 15 layers of Hamiltonian variational ansatz~(HV ansatz)~\cite{wecker2015progress,cade2020strategies,cai2020resource}.
-One can see that our QC-FCIQMC proposal significantly eases the influence of the sign problem.
-The fluctuation of the QC-FCIQMC energies is much smaller and the walker population is much more concentrated.
-We also test the systematic energy variance reduction with increasing number of HV ansatz layers, which can be found in the Supplementary Materials.
+We further consider the reduction of quantum walkers with deeper quantum circuits.
+In Fig.~\ref{FIGURE} (e), we show that the total number of walkers needed to ensure a fixed level of variance exponentially decreases with the circuit depth.
+To reach a certain level of energy variance, QC-FCIQMC requires fewer walkers assisted with deeper ADAPT-VQE circuits.
+Lastly, we study the effect of sampling noise in quantum measurements.
+For each walker $i$, we sample a limited number of $j$s that spawns from $i$ according to the Hamiltonian magnitude.
+In Fig.~\ref{FIGURE} (f), we showcase the effect of sampling noise on N$_2$ with bond length 4.0$\AA$ and observe a consistent decrease of bias from the FCI result with increasing sample sizes.
+We find that we can obtain accurate results just using millions of samples for the entire QC-FCIQMC process.